 Is it okay to set a purpose for student reading?

-Does close reading require that every text be re-read?
+Does close reading require that every text is re-read?

 Yes, it really does, but that doesn't mean that every text should be given a close reading.
 Some texts should still be read only once; that is all they would be worth.